-- 1. Choose Device Settings > Security > Role Access Control.

-- 2. Go to the IPv4 or IPv6 section.

-- Select the desired rule in the list.

-- Ensure the IPv4 or IPv6 checkbox has been selected, or you cannot select any rule.
+- 1. Choose Device Settings > Security > Role Based Access Control. - 2.
+Go to the IPv4 or IPv6 section. - 3.
+Select the desired rule in the list. - Ensure the IPv4 or IPv6 checkbox has been selected, or you cannot select any rule.

 - 4. Perform the desired action.

-Make changes to the selected rule, and then click Save.
-For information on each field, see Creating Role Access Control Rules (on page 304).
+- Make changes to the selected rule, and then click Save.
+For information on each field, see Creating Role Based Access Control Rules (on page 326).

+- Click to remove it.

-To resort its order, click
+- To resort its order, click or

-- 5. Click Save. - IPv4 rules: Make sure you click the Save button in the IPv4 section, or the changes made to IPv4 rules are not saved. - IPv6 rules: Make sure you click the Save button in the IPv6 section, or the changes made to IPv6 rules are not saved.
+- 5. Click Save.

+- IPv4 rules: Make sure you click the Save button in the IPv4 section, or the changes made to IPv4 rules are not saved.

+- IPv6 rules: Make sure you click the Save button in the IPv6 section, or the changes made to IPv6 rules are not saved.